ampproject/amppackager/README.md

 #### Test your config

-  1. Run Chrome with the following commandline flags:
+  1. Run Chrome with the following command line flags:
      ```
      alias chrome = [FULL PATH TO CHROME BINARY]
      PATH_TO_FULLCHAIN_PEM = [FULL PATH TO fullchain.pem]